Morphology of Relativistically Broadened Line Emission from Axisymmetric Equatorial Accretion Disks: Introduction

 Before the launch of space-based gravitational wave detectors, such as the Laser Interferometer Space Antenna (LISA)~\cite{LISA:2022kgy}, photons will continue to be the best messengers for measuring the spins of black holes (BHs) with masses across several orders of magnitude, from stellar-mass BHs to supermassive BHs.
 Earth-based gravitational wave detectors, like the LIGO-Virgo-KAGRA (LVK) gravitational wave network, detect the merger of stellar-mass compact objects (BHs and neutron stars), and are more sensitive to a combination of the spins for the merging objects, but not to their individual spins~\cite{Purrer:2015nkh}.
 The spin of the resulting, post-merger BH, on the other hand, is better estimated, but its uncertainty is still large~\cite{LIGOScientific:2020kqk,KAGRA:2021duu}.

 In the electromagnetic sector, there are many sources and several methods to infer the spin.
-In the radio, for example, using Very Long Baseline Interferometry (VLBI), there are several prospects for measuring the spins of two supermassive BHs, Sgr A* and M87*~\cite{EventHorizonTelescope:2019pgp, Nemmen:2019idv,EventHorizonTelescope:2022exc, Lupsasca:2024xhq}.
+In the radio, for example, using Very Long Baseline Interferometry (VLBI), spins measurements of two supermassive BHs, Sgr A* and M87*~\cite{EventHorizonTelescope:2019pgp, Nemmen:2019idv,EventHorizonTelescope:2022exc} are not yet strongly inferred, but are expected to improve with future space-based VLBI capabilities~\cite{Johnson:2024ttr,Lupsasca:2024xhq}.
 At higher frequencies, thermal continuum fitting, X-ray polarimetry, high-frequency quasi-periodic oscillations, and inner disk reflection modeling are the most popular methods to infer the spins of BHs~\cite{Zhang:1997dy,Fabian:2000nu,Brenneman:2013oba,Reynolds2019,Reynolds:2020jwt}.
 Included in the latter is the X-ray reflection method, which studies the features of the broadening of spectral lines emitted from the accretion disks surrounding these BHs.
 The characteristics of this broadening are the primary focus of this study.

 As the material in the disk spirals around the central massive object, it experiences intense gravitational redshift and Doppler broadening, resulting in distinctive signatures in the emitted X-ray spectra.
 These signatures, broadening and skewness, of the emission lines, were predicted more than three decades ago in Ref.~\cite{Fabian:1989ej}.
 When the model proposed in Ref.~\cite{Fabian:1989ej} was applied to observations of MCG-6-30-15, it provided a remarkable agreement~\cite{Tanaka:1995en}.
 Since then, inferring the spin from spectroscopic observations has been routinely performed~\cite{Reynolds2019,Reynolds:2020jwt}.